Are You Overdressing Your Baby This Winter?

 Breathable fabrics like cotton can be layered over easily and won’t trap too much heat.
 You can also keep your little one warm by wrapping them up in a snuggly blanket over top their clothing.

-NOTE If the weather is below freezing or with high wind chill, your newborn should only be outside for brief trips (to/from the car, to the mailbox, etc.).
+NOTE: If the weather is below freezing or with high wind chill, your newborn should only be outside for brief trips (to/from the car, to the mailbox, etc.).
 Save the snow angels for when they’re older. 😉

 Remember, you know your baby best.
 If they seem uncomfortable, they probably are.